JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Date and time, but still no time zone.
 Like "2025-05-29T17:30:00."Temporal.ZonedDateTime

-The big one.
-Date, time, and time zone.
-Like “2025-05-29T14:00:00-07:00[America/Los_Angeles].”Temporal.Instant
+The workhorse.
+Date, time, and time zone all together.
+Like "2025-05-29T14:00:00-07:00[America/Los_Angeles]."Temporal.Instant

 An exact moment in time, always in UTC.Temporal.Duration